restlet/restlet.github.io/documentation/user-guide/2.2/introduction/getting-started/maven.md

 an extension for a given edition and the same extension for another extension simply because the code of the extension may change between each edition.
-This distinction is reflected in the group id of each artifacts which contains a reference to an edition.They are all set on the same pattern: "org.restlet.\<edition\>" where "\<edition\>" is three-letters code of an edition among:
+This distinction is reflected in the group id of each artifacts which contains a reference to an edition.
+They are all set on the same pattern: "org.restlet.\<edition\>" where "\<edition\>" is three-letters code of an edition among: